 Carp are an introduced, noxious species that have taken over our waterways.
 If you catch a carp in Lake Wellington and even if you catch one anywhere else it is advised that you do not release it back into the water if you do not plan on eating it.

 It is actually against the Biosecurity Act of 2014 to release them back into the waterway.
 You are instructed to humanely kill the fish and dispose of it well away from the water.

-Do I need a fishing license to fish in Lake Wellington
+Do I need a fishing license to fish in Victoria?

 Everyone who goes fishing in Victoria needs a fishing licence.
 Fisheries officers regularly patrol the Gippsland Lakes checking if anglers have a licence.
-Victorian recreational fishing licences cost:
+Victorian recreational fishing licences cost and are valid for:

 - 3-day licence for $10;

 - 1-year licence for $37.20 ($34.95 if purchased online);